Suicide Prevention in Rural Veterans During High-risk Care Transition Scenarios

 Time Frame: Change from Baseline MSPSS at 1-, 3-, and 6-months

-The MSPSS is a 12-item self-reported scale that is designed to ask about support from several sources including friends, family and significant other.
+The MSPSS is a 12-item self-reported scale that is designed to ask about support from several sources including friends, family and significant others.
 The scale has been shown to have good internal and test-retest reliability as well as good validity.
+The score range is 1-7 with higher values indicating increased perception of social support.

 Change from Baseline MSPSS at 1-, 3-, and 6-months